humphrey362/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Humphrey 🤓, I am a data analyst.
+I'm Humphrey 🤓, a data analyst.
 I specialize in transforming raw data into strategic insights, uncovering trends and patterns to enable informed decision-making.
 I have experience across sales, operations, finance, and I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->